anshumangarg120/weather-app/README.md

 - Assets: The `images` folder contains icons used in the app's interface.
 You can replace them with your own if desired.

-- Styling: The app's visual style is defined in the `style.css` and `media.css` file.
+- Styling: The app's visual style is defined in the `style.css`, `media.css` and `location-slider.css` file.
 You can customize the styles to fit your preferences.

 Feel free to explore the code in the `script.js` file to see how the app functions.